American Nurses Foundation Coronavirus Response Fund for Nurses

 Sidney launched his No Regrets Tour in 2018, aiming to meet all 50 governors in all 50 states to call attention to the dwindling number of WWII veterans and the sacrifices they made to save America.
 With 14 states left to visit, Sidney is dedicating all funds raised on the final leg of his Tour to frontline nurses in the pandemic.
 Inspired by "Captain Tom" in the UK, and in the spirit of friendly competition, he aims to raise "a dollar more than Moore."

-In the run-up to his 100th birthday in April 2020, Captain Tom Moore Walked 100 lengths of his garden, hoping to raise $13,000 to help fight the coronavirus.
+In the run-up to his 100th birthday in April 2020, Captain Tom Moore Walked 100 lengths of his garden, hoping to raise $13,000 for the UK's National Health Services in a time of pandemic.
 He ended up raising $46 million and was knighted by the Queen for his efforts.
 Sir Thomas Moore died in February 2021 of COVID-19, but donations continue to be made in the spirit of his campaign to the Captain Tom Foundation.

-In a country five times the population of the UK, Sidney's goal in the U.S. is to raise simply "$1 more than Moore" by June 4, 2021.
+In a country with five times the population of the UK Sidney's goal in the U.S. is to raise simply "$1 more than Moore".

 American Nurses Foundation Coronavirus Response Fund for Nurses enables the public to support and thank nurses.
 The national fund is addressing the current and emerging needs of nurses and has focused on: